 Spiky hair has long been a fashionable look for men, and while the rock-hard points of the past are gone, this sharp style remains an excellent option for gents.
 So, if you’re in need of a new look, spikes are well worth considering.
 Ideal for almost any hair texture, the spiky hairstyles of today are soft, stylish and quickly achievable with modern grooming techniques and products.
 Need more convincing that this style is for you?
 Check out our roundup of the most stylish spiky hair looks for men.

-This sharp version of the quiff provides a much need update to the classic style.
-If your hair is tapered on top, this is a seriously simple style to achieve.
+This sharp version of spiky hair provides a much need update to the classic style.
+If your hair is longer on top, this is a seriously simple style to achieve.
 Using some quilty wax, just pull the longer pieces upward and run the remainder through the shorter parts also in an upwards motion.

 3. Spiky Fine Hair

-If you have thin hair, keep the proportions of your cut a little longer on both the sides and top.
+If you have thin hair, keep the proportions of your cut a little longer on both sides and top.
 Doing so will make it appear thicker overall.
-To style, use as little wax as you can and push all your of hair forward rather than straight up, to create more volume up front.
+To style, use as little wax as you can and push all your hair forward rather than straight up, to create more volume upfront.
 Then, lightly mist your hair with strong-hold hairspray to keep it in place.

 4. Spiky Thick Hair

 Spiky hair can require a decent amount of product if your locks are thick.
 But, this doesn’t mean you can’t rock the look.
 On dry hair, use strong wax to create a tall quiff with defined peaks.
 The resulting look will appear youthful and on-trend.